mn-INF/SSBU/README.md

 This tool provides the player with a high-level analysis of their tournament performance.
 By filling out the spreadsheet template and running the code attached in this package, a player can view KPIs and specific character matchup data from their past online and offline tournaments (most if not all of this can be found on https://supermajor.gg/ and typing in your previous player tags).
 The goal of this is not only an exercise in gathering/visualizing your data, but also for players to have an even more granular view of their results and performance against certain characters.

-In addition to the main script (Tourney Analysis.py), this git repo (https://github.com/mn-INF/SSBU.git) contains a spreadsheet of my data as an example (Tourney Data.xlsx).
-There is also a blank template (Tourney Data Template.xlsx), in addition to a helper notebook that pulls your offline data (Offline Transform.ipynb) and saves that data into its own table (Offline Data.xlsx) and a secondary notebook that calculates your chances of qualifying for top 8 at a tournament, with a given bracket path of characters (Bracket Calc.ipynb).
+In addition to the main notebook (Tourney Analysis.ipynb), this git repo (https://github.com/mn-INF/SSBU.git) contains a spreadsheet of my data as an example (Tourney Data.xlsx).
+There is also a blank template (Tourney Data Template.xlsx), in addition to a helper notebook that pulls your offline data (Offline Transform.ipynb) and saves that data into its own table (Offline Data.xlsx) and a secondary notebook that calculates your chances of qualifying for top 8 at a tournament, with a given bracket path of characters and other metrics as inputs (Bracket Calc.ipynb).
 The bracket calculation script also saves the model in a .pkl file to enable live predictions via Flask API (App.ipynb).

 General Information for Filling Out the Template